fnalways/terminus-docs/docs/manual/get-started/install-olares-mac.md

 ---
 description: Step-by-step instructions for installing Olares on macOS systems including prerequisites, installation commands, and activation process.
 ---
-# Install Olares on Mac
+# Install Olares on Mac via the script

-Olares is designed to run on Linux-based systems.
-However, you can also install it on macOS or Windows for testing or evaluation purposes.

 :::info
 Currently, Olares on Mac has certain limitations including: